AppliedLogicSystems/ALSProlog/docs/docs/guide/9-Freeze,-Exceptions,-Events,-Interrupts,-Signals.md

        ((N > 3, 0 is N mod 3) -> gc; true),
        (N < 300 -> consume2(T) ; true).
 ```
-Without the presence of the ‘freeze’ constructs, this program will simply loop in
+Without the presence of the 'freeze' constructs, this program will simply loop in
-produce2/2, doing nothing but incrementing the counter and printing ‘-p-’ on the
+produce2/2, doing nothing but incrementing the counter and printing '-p-' on the
 terminal.
-However, using the freeze construct, the program ‘alternates’ between
+However, using the freeze construct, the program 'alternates' between
 produce2/2 and consume2/1, producing the following behavior on the terminal:
 ```
 ?- pc2.